Race Day Mistakes, and 12 Ways to Avoid Them

 - Try anything new on race day - clothes, socks, shoes, gels, warm ups, food… the less opportunity you leave for “what if” the more relaxed and confident you will feel at the start line and through the race. ~ Angie Norvich

-- Spit or “farmer’s blow” on the course – Huge no-no, unless you pull to the side and aim for grass. ~ Jennifer Fitzharris-Funk
+- Spit or “farmer’s blow” on the course unless you pull to the side and aim for grass. ~ Jennifer Fitzharris-Funk

-- Get discouraged – In the end, the point is to have fun and enjoy being active.
+- Get discouraged if you have a bad day.
+In the end, the point is to have fun and enjoy being active.
 Great races and PRs are a nice bonus. ~ Claire Walling

 Your Race Day Mistakes